FullFran/chatbot-RAG/README.md

 # **Chatbot RAG - Marco Aurelio** 🏛️🤖
 _A conversational AI chatbot based on Retrieval-Augmented Generation (RAG), inspired by the Stoic philosophy of Marcus Aurelius._
+Robust and scalable RAG chatbot designed to integrate advanced AI capabilities for intelligent question-answering.
+This project leverages cutting-edge natural language processing (NLP) and vector search technologies to enhance the chatbot's accuracy and efficiency.

 ## **📜 Overview**
 Chatbot RAG is an AI-powered conversational assistant designed to emulate Marcus Aurelius' philosophy.
 It uses **FastAPI** for the backend, **LangChain** for retrieval-augmented generation (RAG), and is deployed across **Railway (backend)** and **GitHub Pages (frontend)**.